225 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 223 Beacon to the east and 227 Beacon to the west.

 Elizabeth Dwight was once again living at 225 Beacon during the 1920-1921 winter season, but moved soon thereafter to Brookline.

 By the 1921-1922 winter season, 225 Beacon was the home of Charles Stewart and his wife Elizabeth Poultney (Pleasants) Stewart.
 He was manager of the Boston office of Cunard White Star steamship lines.
-They previously had lived at 4 Louisburg Square.
+They previously had lived at 4 Louisburg Square and before that at 5 Exeter.
 They also maintained a home in East Gloucester.

 The Stewarts first leased 225 Beacon, but on May 27, 1926, Elizabeth Stewart purchased the house from Elizabeth Dwight.